 Very young babies need their parents to cuddle and comfort them.
 At this point in their development, they don’t have the means to do it themselves.
 They may need you to help replicate the warm and cozy feeling they felt when they were in the womb so that they may feel secure and fall asleep.

 Take advantage of this time to bond with your baby so he can grow and thrive.
 Relax, knowing that at this young age you will not teach your child any “bad habits” by snuggling them to sleep.

 Ready for the next step?
 Learn about the 4-month sleep regression:

 Read: 4 Month Sleep Regression – Tips To Soothe Your Baby

 Day/ Night Confusion

-Your newborn’s internal clock (their circadian rhythm) does not develop until around 3-4 months of age.
+A newborn sleep schedule is based on the baby’s internal clock, or circadian rhythm.
+This doesn’t develop until around 3-4 months of age.
 As a result, they may do longer stretches in the daytime and shorter stretches at night.
 This is because newborn babies do not fully produce the sleep hormone, melatonin, that makes us feel tired and regulates our internal clocks.
 Melatonin secretion is triggered in the brain with darkness and is suppressed with light.

 Loss of Your Sleep

 In the first few months, you may find it a little disconcerting that your baby is so unpredictable.
-Although there are plenty of suggestions out there that claim to lengthen newborn sleep cycles, most don’t really produce results.
+Although there are plenty of suggestions out there that claim to lengthen newborn sleep cycles, along with a suggested newborn sleep schedule, but most don’t really produce results.
 Overfeeding, stretching out time between daytime feeds, or using formula or cereal to extend sleep are not backed up with any measurable evidence.

 “Where Are the Happy Babies?”
 Psychology Today.
 N.p., n.d.
 Web.
 Retrieved 18 Mar.
 2017.